Generating $20 billion for workers by 2030.

 Click to see citations.

-2. The term “workers of color” refers to employees who identify as Black, Hispanic, American Indian or Alaska Native, two or more races, or Other.
+- The term “people of color” refers to employees who identify as Black, Hispanic, American Indian or Alaska Native, two or more races, or Other.
 Because some foreign jurisdictions prohibit the collection of employee demographic data, O.W. only collects this data within the United States.

 We need your support.